Slavko Blagojević

-Slavko Blagojević (born 21 March 1987) is a Croatian professional footballer who plays as a midfielder for Croatian Football League club Istra.
-He is a set-piece specialist.
+Slavko Blagojević (born 21 March 1987) is a retired Croatian professional footballer who played as a midfielder.He is a set-piece specialist.

 Club career

 NK Istra 1961

 In 2012, Blagojević joined NK Istra 1961 on a free transfer.
-He made his debut coming of the bench for the last 32 minutes of the match, in a 0–0 draw against Hajduk Split.
+He made his debut coming off the bench for the last 32 minutes of the match, in a 0–0 draw against Hajduk Split.
 He quickly became an integral part of the squad, making a total of 29 appearances in his first season with the club, starting 25 times and gathering a total of 9 yellow cards.

 In the 2013–14 season, Blagojević continued to be an integral part of the squad, starting in all 30 of his appearances.
 It was his most productive season as a player, scoring 8 times, despite playing as a defensive midfielder.
 His notoriety for gathering cards continued, as he gathered 13 yellow cards.

 RNK Split

 In 2014–15 Blagojević was appointed the club captain.
 He made 16 appearances for NK Istra 1961, scoring a goal in a 1–1 draw against RNK Split.
 He further netted two assists: one in a 2–1 loss to NK Zagreb and one in a 1–1 draw against Slaven Belupo.
 After the 19th matchday, in January 2015, he made a €230 000 transfer to RNK Split.

 He made his debut for RNK Split immediately after his transfer, in the 20th matchday, in a 2–2 draw against NK Istra.
 He scored his first goal for his new club against NK Osijek, in a 3–2 victory.
 He ended up making a total of 11 games for RNK Split in the 2014/15 season.